wincle626/ZCU106_SD_Card_Setup/README.md

 ### 5. Generate First Stage Boot Loader (FSBL)

+#### a.
+Launch Xilinx SDK as previous mentioned through Vivado.

+#### b.
+Create a new project called "fsbl" by "File -> New ...
+Application Project (standalone) ".
+Click "Next" and choosing the "Zynq MP FSBL" template and click "Finish" to build the project.
+The fsbl.elf will be created under the compiled folder.

 ### 6. Generate Platform Management Unit Firmware (PMUFW)

+#### a.
+Launch Xilinx SDK as previous mentioned through Vivado.

+#### b.
+Create a new project called "pmufw" by "File -> New ...
+Application Project (standalone)".
+Choose "Target Hardware - Processor - psu_pmu_0" in the tab.
+Click the "Next", choose the "ZynqMP PMU Firmware" template and click "Finish" to build the project.
+The "pmufw.elf" will be created under the compiled folder.

 ### 7. Generate boot binary